 By the time you graduate, you’ll be equipped with all the skills necessary to be a confident designer.
 You’ll have a strong foundation in the creative process, a professional portfolio and valuable experience through your senior internship.
 And even better, you’ll learn how to be excellent, ethical and enthusiastic in your work, and how to honor Christ in your interactions with clients—all for God’s glory.

 At BJU, you’ll build a foundation in critical thinking and living as a light for God’s kingdom.
 Courses in English and speech will give you the skills to communicate effectively with clients and co-workers orally and in writing.
 Other liberal arts courses, such as economics, philosophy and science, will round out your education and help you develop important life skills like problem-solving and analytical thinking.
 In addition, you’ll experience a wide variety of fine arts events, including plays, operas and concerts, which will inspire your imagination and creativity.

-The interior design program offers you some flexibility when it comes to electives.
+The interior design program offers you flexibility when it comes to electives.
 Some of the best options include photography and additional art courses.
 These help you expand your design skill set, broadening the application of your degree after graduation.
 Other great choices of electives include courses in business and accounting.
-These courses can be a huge help for you depending on what kind of interior design career you go into, especially small businesses or your own entrepreneurial endeavors.
+These courses can be a huge help for you, depending on what kind of interior design career you go into, especially small businesses or your own entrepreneurial endeavors.

 Grace Labossiere, ’14